gridsome/gridsome.org/docs/assets-css.md

 yarn add webpack-node-externals --dev
 ```

-Then modify your `gridsome.server.js` file to include the webpack-node-externals package, and whitelist Vuetify.
+Then modify your `gridsome.server.js` file to include the webpack-node-externals package, and allowlist Vuetify.
 ```js
 const nodeExternals = require('webpack-node-externals')